ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

         ...
     }

-If the server is no longer need it should be shutdown.
+If the server is no longer needed it should be shutdown before it is destroyed.

 Shutting down the trace is also an asynchronous request as the gateway thread has to be stopped and destroyed afterwards.